TykTechnologies/tyk-demo/deployments/portal/README.md

 ```

 This install comes bootstrapped with an admin user, an external api consumer user and an internal api developer user.
-Initially the portal comes bootstrapped with a default admin user but becomes overwritten with a SQLite database containing users, organizations, and image assets.
-The SQLite database file is located within deployments/portal/volumes/database/portal.db.

-### Dependencies
-<li> SQLite </li>
+The Portal will spin up a Postgres database containing portal configurations as well as assets.
+There is an exposed logfile in the directory `./deployments/portal/volumes/portal.log` for debugging purposes.